 All shares represented by proxies in the form enclosed herewith will be voted at the meeting and adjournments thereof in accordance with the terms of such proxies and the pertinent statements included herein relative to the exercise of the power granted by said proxies, provided such proxies appear to be valid and executed by stockholders of record entitled to vote thereat and have not previously been revoked.
 A proxy may be revoked at any time prior to its exercise by the filing with the Secretary of the Company of an instrument revoking such proxy or a duly executed proxy bearing a later date.
 A stockholder's proxy will not be voted if the stockholder attends the virtual meeting and elects to vote in person (during the live audio webcast via the telephone conference link).
 Where the person solicited specifies in his, her or its proxy a choice with respect to any matter to be acted upon, the shares will be voted in accordance with the specification so made.
-If a stockholder fails to so specify with respect to such proposals, the proxy will be voted FOR the election of the nominees listed in Proposal One, FOR the advisory vote to approve executive compensation outlined in Proposal Two, FOR the advisory vote to amend the 2017 Stock Option and Incentive Plan outlined in Proposal Four, FOR the advisory vote to extend the Common Stock Rights Plan by one year outlined in Proposal Five and FOR the ratification of the appointment of the Independent Registered Public Accounting Firm described in Proposal Six.
+If a stockholder fails to so specify with respect to such proposals, the proxy will be voted FOR the election of the nominees listed in Proposal One, FOR the advisory vote to approve executive compensation outlined in Proposal Two, FOR the advisory vote to extend the Common Stock Rights Plan by one year outlined in Proposal Three and FOR the ratification of the appointment of the Independent Registered Public Accounting Firm described in Proposal Four.